telebash/wav2lip/README.md

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*

-slightly modified to run as a Silly Tavern extension by https://github.com/Mozer
+slightly modified to run as a Silly Tavern extension by [Mozer](https://github.com/Mozer)

 Full info about this ST extension is here: https://github.com/Mozer/wav2lip_extension

-## original readme
+## original Readme

 Are you looking to integrate this into a product?
 We have a turn-key hosted API with new and improved lip-syncing models here: https://synclabs.so/